canidlogic/dog/doc/Database.md

     CREATE TABLE content(
       tid   INTEGER PRIMARY KEY,
       tname TEXT UNIQUE NOT NULL,
+      tetag TEXT,
       ttext TEXT
     );

     CREATE UNIQUE INDEX content_iname ON content(tname);

 The `tid` is the SQLite `rowid` alias.
 The `tname` is the name of the page, which matches the equivalent field in the `page` table.
 The `ttext` is the fully generated text of the content page.
 No Dog URL or template processing is needed here, so this generated page content can be echoed as-is.

+The `tetag` is the ETag for this generated page, which should be a SHA-1 digest in base-16 of the `ttext` content or NULL if `ttext` is NULL.
+This tag is used for cache control.
+See `Access.md` for further information.

 If `ttext` is NULL, it means that the content page exists, but there was an error generating it.
 HTTP status 500 "Internal Server Error" can be returned to clients that request a content page with a NULL `ttext` field.